-- A. Starting times and schedules will be determined by the Competition Committee and published in the Sailing Instructions and on the HHSA Racing website.
-The Sailing Instructions, Course Book, and the Racing Rules are mailed out to members upon request, and are available on the HHSA website.
-Any changes to the Sailing Instructions or Course Book will be published on the website (www.hhsa.org). - B. Racers must monitor the website for changes in scheduled starting times and skippers' meetings. - C. The Sailing Instructions will document if a skippers' meeting is required and the location of the meeting. - D. Radio Communications: -
+- A. Starting times and schedules will be determined by the Competition Committee and published in the HHSA Sailing Instructions which is posted on the HHSA Racing website.
+The HHSA Course Book and HHSA Racing Rules also are posted on the website.
+Any changes to these documents will be published on the website (www.hhsa.org). - B. Racers must monitor the HHSA website for changes in scheduled starting times and skippers' meetings.

+- C. The Sailing Instructions for a specific event will state if there is a skippers' meeting and the location of the meeting. - D. For races without a Race Committee present, a rabbit start shall be performed in accordance with guidance provided in the Sailing Instructions.